WE LOVE TENNIS <3

 Why Do You Need Special Shoes for Hard Tennis Courts?

-Hard courts are fast, so you need to be fast as well to get to the ball quickly.
+Hard courts are fast, so you must also be fast to get to the ball quickly.
 Unlike clay when you have much more time, you need to be agile and slide nicely.

 Tennis shoes that perform the best on hard courts have the following features: